officialrajdeepsingh/awesome-nextjs/README.md

 ## Headless CMS

+- [Tina CMS](https://tina.io/) - Tina CMS is a new nextjs-based CMS, an open-source, Git-backed headless CMS you can use with Markdown, MDX, and JSON.
 - [WordPress](https://wordpress.org/) - WordPress is an open-source CMS ready for production.
 Using the built-in REST API, WordPress can power any website.
 - [Strapi](https://strapi.io/) - Strapi is a powerful open-source node js-based Content Management System (CMS) perfect for small to large-scale websites.
 - [Ghost](https://ghost.org/) - Ghost is a popular open-source CMS perfect for creating blogs.
 It offers a simple, user-friendly API interface that makes creating and publishing articles easy.